What is the FGU?

 Credits obtained in a partner country are fully recognised by the home university.

 All the degree programmes are organised individually on the basis of a cooperation agreement between the partner universities.
 Students should spend the same amount of time studying at both partner universities.
-In general, this means at least two semesters at each partner university for a bachelor degree programme.
+In general, this means at least two semesters at each university for a bachelor degree programme.

 Advantages of an integrated degree programme